 #14 Spammed IP address

-Do you know that even if you have never sent spam emails yourself, your emails can still go right in the junk mail folder?
+Do you know that even if you have never sent spam emails yourself, your emails can still go right into the junk mail folder?
 And the reason for this is that your IP address has been used for spam even once in the past.

 If you use some email marketing services and one customer sends spam messages, you still can receive a bad deliverability level because your emails are delivered through the same servers.
 And you can be marked as a spammer, too.
 That is why you should choose the email service provider wisely.
 Stick to the most well-known and reputable ones.